 We conclude the paper by discussing the possible implications of these findings, including how anti-predatory lending laws may have shaped borrower and lender behavior and how our results can help inform shape future lending regulations.
 This paper makes a timely contribution given the current crisis in subprime lending and the call for increased scrutiny of lenders and the loans they originate.

-Patricia McCoy, Raphael Bostic, Kathleen C. Engel, Anthony Pennington-Cross, and Susan Wachter.
+Patricia A. McCoy, Raphael Bostic, Kathleen C. Engel, Anthony Pennington-Cross, and Susan Wachter.
 "The Impact of Predatory Lending Laws: Policy Implications and Insights."
 Borrowing to Live: Consumer and Mortgage Credit Revisited (2008).